primap-community/primap2/docs/source/data_structures.md

   Example: A script like `src/unfccc_ghg_data/unfccc_crf_reader/crf_raw_for_year.py` compiles all CRF (or CRT) datasets for a submission year into one dataset.
 Since countries report at different levels of detail, categories unique to one dataset result in NaNs in others, making datasets sparse and memory-intensive.
 We aim to significantly reduce memory usage.

 * **Select**
   Filtering datasets by dimensions such as country, sector, or gas is essential.
-The `primap2` `.loc` function already supports this.
+The {py:meth}`xarray.Dataset.pr.set` function already supports this, but not for DataTrees.

 * **Set**
   Assigning values to datasets across dimensions is another critical task.